Become a sought-after IT professional in a digital world. With this program, you will gain a working knowledge of all things technology and computers.

 As a part of the IT operations program, you will prepare for technology certification exams, learn theoretical and applied uses of information technology in various business settings, acquire technical skills in programming and technology trouble-shooting, and more.

-This program consists of five upper division online information technology operations courses for a total of 15 credit hours.
+This program consists of five lower-division online information technology operations courses for a total of 15 credit hours.

 This course is an in-depth study of personal computer hardware, peripherals, and interfaces.
 It prepares students for the Essentials portion of the CompTIA A+ certification exam.
 Students are prepared to diagnose, troubleshoot, and maintain personal computer systems.
 It also provides a detailed overview of common peripheral devices and discusses how to connect them to personal computers.
 A simulated lab environment is incorporated into the course.